 Quite often, with outdoor rooms we forget we have a room and it needs to be cleaned.
 At times, I wish I could clean and dust other areas of my home as efficiently as I do my outdoor room, that is, with a leaf blower.

 A leaf blower works really well on outdoor cushions.
 As referenced in the Sunbrella website for cleaning instructions, you want to brush off dirt before it becomes embedded into the fibers of the fabric.
 A leaf blower is excellent for this job.

 Obviously, the quicker you clean spots and stains the easier it is to treat them.
 An excellent way to ensure you are taking care of any spots or stains is to inspect your cushions weekly for any debris before it becomes embedded into the fibers.
 If you do happen to find stains follow this stain chart removal chart on the Sunbrella website

 In our coastal area we leave our outdoor furnishings out all year.
 We have our annual deep cleaning at the start of spring.
 This is the time to wash, inspect and prepare them for the upcoming warmer weather.
 While this may sound basic, we have two points to keep in mind: cleaning the fabric, and re-covering the foam.

 For basic cleaning instructions follow the Sunbrella guidelines here:

-Perhaps you are reluctant to remove your cushions wondering just how you are going to put the cushion covers back on?
+Option One- After washing your outdoor cushion cover and struggling to remove the cover, perhaps you are reluctant to restuff the cushion knowing what a struggle it was to get it off?
 It can be difficult.
 A cushion cover should after all, fit snugly.
 The answer is to cover the foam with a plastic bag and vacuum the air out.
 While the foam is compressed, insert the foam in the cushion and remove the plastic bag.
 For more detail, watch our video here.

 Important note: never, never leave the bag on the foam.
 The idea for an outdoor cushion is to have water pass through the foam in order to avoid mildew.